vega/vega-lite/site/tutorials/gettings_started.md

 </html>
 ```

-As you can see, we created a variable `vlSpec` that holds the specification in JSON format.

-We also loaded the dependencies for Vega-Lite (D3, Vega and Vega-Lite) in the head of the document.
+We first load the dependencies for Vega-Lite (D3, Vega and Vega-Lite) in the head of the document.
+We also create an HTML element hat the visualization will be rendered in.

-In the JavaScript code, Vega-Lite compiles a Vega-Lite specification into a Vega specification.
-We can then use the [Vega Runtime](https://github.com/vega/vega/wiki/Runtime) to display visualization.
+Then in the Java Script, we create a variable `vlSpec` that holds the specification in JSON format.
+In the code, Vega-Lite compiles a Vega-Lite specification into a Vega specification.
+We use the [Vega Runtime](https://github.com/vega/vega/wiki/Runtime) to display visualization.

-If viewed in a browser, this will display our bar chart.
+If viewed in a browser, this page displays our bar chart.
 You can also try it [here](demo.html).

 ## Next Steps

 Now that you have seen the basics of Vega-Lite visualizations, we recommend that you build you own visualizations in the [online editor](https://vega.github.io/vega-editor/?mode=vega-lite) and get help from the [full documentation]({{site.baseurl}}/docs/).

-We also have a [second tutorial that shows you how to create a visualization of weather data]({{site.baseurl}}/tutorials/weather.html).
+Now that you know how to create a bar chart with aggregated data in Vega-Lite, read our [second tutorial that shows you how to create a visualization of weather data]({{site.baseurl}}/tutorials/weather.html).

+There tutorials similar to this one for [D3](http://bost.ocks.org/mike/bar/) and [Vega](https://github.com/vega/vega/wiki/Tutorial).
+You can try to recreate visualization from this tutorial.